The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Simulation Results

-Fig. \ref{fig:sumrate_snr} plots the weighted sum-rate ($w_c R_{\mathrm{sec}} + w_s R_s$ with $w_c=w_s=0.5$) versus SNR for different antenna configurations ($n_t=n_c=n_e=n_s \in \{16, 32, 64\}$), where the number of data streams is set to $N_s = n_t/2$.
-The SCA-SDR benchmark was excluded from this simulation due to its high computational complexity associated with the $n_t \times n_t$ SDP variable, which becomes prohibitive as the number of antennas increases (see Fig.~\ref{fig:cpu_time}).
+Fig.~\ref{fig:sumrate_snr} plots the weighted sum rate ($w_c R_{\mathrm{sec}} + w_s R_s$ with $w_c=w_s=0.5$) versus SNR for different antenna configurations ($n_t=n_c=n_e=n_s \in \{16, 32, 64\}$), where the number of data streams is set to $N_s = n_t/2$.
+The SCA-SDR-based precoding was excluded from this simulation due to its high computational complexity associated with the $n_t \times n_t$ SDP variable, which becomes prohibitive as the number of antennas increases (see Fig.~\ref{fig:cpu_time}).

-The results clearly show that for all antenna configurations, our proposed algorithm consistently outperforms the other benchmarks across the entire SNR range.
-Notably, at high SNR, the WMMSE benchmark performs even worse than the sensing-agnostic GSVD scheme.
+The results clearly show that for all antenna configurations, the proposed method consistently outperforms the other baseline schemes across the entire SNR range.
+Notably, at high SNR, the WMMSE-based precoding performs even worse than the sensing-agnostic GSVD-based precoding.
 This indicates that without explicit eavesdropper nulling, the severe leakage penalty outweighs the multiplexing gains from the large array, rendering the secrecy-agnostic design ineffective.
 Furthermore, the performance gap between the proposed method and the baselines widens as the number of antennas increases.
-This is because a larger antenna array provides a higher-dimensional transmit space, requiring a more delicate consideration of the subspaces for both secrecy and sensing---a task for which the GSVD and WMMSE precoders are ill-equipped, but our proposed algorithm is explicitly designed to handle.
-This highlights the increasing importance of our joint design approach in systems with larger antenna arrays.
+This is because a larger antenna array provides a higher-dimensional transmit space, requiring a more delicate consideration of the subspaces for both secrecy and sensing---a task for which the GSVD- and WMMSE-based precoders are ill-equipped, but which the proposed method is explicitly designed to handle.
+This highlights the increasing importance of the proposed joint design approach in systems with larger antenna arrays.